Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: The model

 \section{The model}

 The model that we shall consider has the following Hamiltonian: \be H = \sum_{ij} J_{ij} \sigma_i \sigma_j - h \sum_i \sigma_i. \ee Here $i$ and $j$ label the sites of a two-dimensional square lattice, $\sigma_i = \pm 1$ is an Ising variable on lattice site $i$, and $h$ is an externally applied (longitudinal) magnetic field.
 The exchange interaction $J_{ij}$ is given by: \be J_{ij} = \left\{ \right. \ee where ${\bf r}_i$ is the position vector of site $i$, ${\hat {\bf x}}$ and ${\hat {\bf y}}$ are the unit vectors of a Cartesian system in the two-dimensional plane, and $J$ is a positive constant.
+In words, this says that the interaction between the spins is antiferromagnetic if the sites are nearest neighbors in the horizontal direction, ferromagnetic if they are nearest neighbors in the vertical direction, ferromagnetic for certain next-nearest-neighbor pairs (those linked by the diagonal solid lines in the upper left inset of Fig.~\ref{defects}), and zero otherwise.

 In this paper, we shall always work in the limit $J \gg \vert h \vert, k_B T$.
 Furthermore, where necessary we shall take the number of sites in the lattice to be $N$, always assuming $N$ to be large enough that edge effects can be neglected.
 When we refer to the density of something (e.g.\ the entropy density), we shall always mean that quantity divided by the number of spins --- not, for example, by the number of plaquettes.

 The lattice described by (\ref{exchanges}) is shown in the upper-left inset of Fig.~\ref{defects}, with ferromagnetic bonds represented by solid lines and antiferromagnetic bonds represented by dotted lines.
 One may view this lattice as made of corner-sharing plaquettes, one of which is shown in the lower-right inset of Fig.~\ref{defects}.
-It is easy to see that the bonds on this plaquette cannnot all be satisfied at once:\ the model (\ref{ham}) is therefore magnetically frustrated.
+It is easy to see that the bonds on this plaquette cannot all be satisfied at once:\ the model (\ref{ham}) is therefore magnetically frustrated.

 The sixteen spin configurations of the elementary plaquette, together with their energies, are shown in Table \ref{plaqconf}.

 When $h=0$, i.e.\ in the absence of an external magnetic field, there are six degenerate ground-state configurations.
 They are shown in the left-hand inset of Fig.~\ref{C}:\ we shall call them the `ice-rule configurations,' and the manifold spanned by them the `ice-rule manifold.'